 Farringdon

-Although the Quality Chop House has only been satiating our cravings since 2012, the building it occupies has been a restaurant since 1869.
+The Quality Chop House has been serving since 2012, but the building’s been a restaurant since 1869.

 Address: 88-94 Farringdon Rd, Farringdon, London EC1R 3EA